UniOcc: A Unified Benchmark for Occupancy Forecasting and Prediction in Autonomous Driving: Introduction

 \section{Introduction}

-Occupancy grid map (OGM) has been an effective representation of traffic scenes, which provides a rasterized view of the environment by discretizing the space into a grid of 2D or 3D cells, each indicating the presence or absence of objects such as vehicles, pedestrians, and static obstacles \cite{zhang2024vision}.
-Obtaining robust occupancy representations of the dynamic environments is essential for safe motion planning, end-to-end driving systems, and various off-board applications (e.g., data generation for model development).
+Occupancy grid map (OGM) has been an effective representation of traffic scenes.
+It provides a rasterized view of the environment by discretizing the space into a grid of 2D or 3D cells, each indicating the presence or absence of objects such as vehicles, pedestrians, and static obstacles \cite{zhang2024vision}.
+Obtaining robust occupancy representations of the dynamic environments is essential for safe motion planning, end-to-end driving systems, and various off-board applications (\textit{e.g.}, data generation for model development).
 There are two representative tasks in the context of autonomous driving: a) Occupancy forecasting \cite{zheng2025occworld, wang2024occsora, bian2025dynamiccity, ma2024cam4docc} aims to predict future occupancies based on historical occupancy/image observations, which enables autonomous systems to anticipate dynamic changes in the environment; b) Occupancy prediction \cite{agro2024uno, ye2024cvtocc} focuses on estimating the current occupancy grid map from raw sensor data, which reconstructs the surrounding scene in a structured and interpretable format.
 While recent work has made significant progress, several critical issues have to be addressed.

-\textbf{Suboptimal Occupancy Labels and Metrics.} Widely used driving datasets (e.g., nuScenes \cite{nuscenes2019} and Waymo \cite{waymodataset}) lack official occupancy annotations.
-Existing research thus relies on pseudo ground truth labels derived from LiDAR point cloud heuristics or manual labeling \cite{tian2024occ3d, wei2023surroundocc, wang2023openoccupancy, zhang2021point}.
-These pseudo labels often capture only the reflective surfaces (e.g., car sides hit by LiDAR), failing to represent the true 3D occupancy of the scene.
+\textbf{Suboptimal Occupancy Labels and Metrics.} Widely used driving datasets (\textit{e.g.}, nuScenes \cite{nuscenes2019} and Waymo \cite{waymodataset}) lack official occupancy annotations.
+Existing research thus relies on pseudo ground truth labels derived from heuristics or manual labeling \cite{tian2024occ3d, wei2023surroundocc, wang2023openoccupancy}.
+These pseudo labels often capture only the reflective surfaces (\textit{e.g.}, car sides hit by LiDAR), failing to represent the true 3D occupancy of the scene.
 Models trained on these suboptimal labels inevitably produce suboptimal results.
 Even worse, standard metrics like Intersection-over-Union (IoU) cannot reveal such quality issues because they compare predictions solely against the flawed pseudo labels.
-To mitigate these pitfalls, we propose novel evaluation metrics that do not rely on pseudo ground truth labels, which provide additional aspects of occupancy quality evaluation.
+To mitigate these pitfalls, we propose novel evaluation metrics that do not rely on pseudo ground truth labels.
+These metrics provide additional aspects for occupancy quality evaluation.